gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

 6. By this time, you can view your site live at `<your-domain>`.

-### Configuring SSL for your Gatsby Site.
+### Configuring HTTPS for your Gatsby Site

-Follow the below steps to configure your site with a free SSL certificate from Lets Encrypt using their Certbot cli tool.
+Follow the below steps to configure your site with a free SSL/TLS certificate from Lets Encrypt using their Certbot CLI tool.

 However, it's advised to use a premium SSL certificate from any SSL Certificate provider.

 1. Install Certbot onto your droplet.

-   You'll need to add the Certbot PPA to your list of repositories.
-To do so, run the following commands,
+   You'll need to add the Certbot PPA (Personal Package Archives) to your list of repositories.
+To do so, run the following commands:

    ```bash
    sudo apt-get update